HenrikJoreteg/human-javascript/ch09-clientside-routing.md

 // the range of URLs you're going to want the single page app
 // to be available at:
 app.get('*', function (req, res) {
-  res.sendFile('sameShit.html');
+  res.sendFile('sameSh*t.html');
 });
 ```

+But, of course, the same thing can be done in most any framework, or even with an nginx config.

-At this point finding/fetching the right data and rendering the right view is up to the browser app.
+But the big difference is that at this point we've made finding/fetching the right data and rendering the right view the responsibility of the browser app, not the server.

 ## How to deal with clientside routes